cyruscyliu/cyruscyliu.github.io/content/posts/2025-04-15-why-system-security.md

 That's cheerful.
 But we have issues.

 - Department of AI science does not need us
-- Venture capital does not favorate us
+- Venture capital does not favor us
 - We hate each other

 That's sad.